shortcutssoftware/sc-ols-examples/README.md

-We will continue to support Version 1 API solutions developed against the `pos.shortcutssoftware.com/webapi` domain, however, the emphasis of our research and development efforts is targeted at the Version 2 API on the `api.shortcutssoftware.io` domain, because we are able to offer a superior API experience, with better performance and reliability this way.
+We will continue to support Version 1 API solutions developed against the `pos.shortcutssoftware.com/webapi` domain, however, the emphasis of our research and development efforts is targeted at the Version 2 API, because we are able to offer a superior API experience, with better performance and reliability this way.

 You will see a mix of v1 and v2 API examples in this repository.
 Examples will be marked as **(version 2)**